 The Apple TV app does its best to collate content from all of your subscriptions in a personalised list of recommendations, but the continued absence of Netflix here limits its usefulness.
 Google has solved this persistent issue for its Chromecast with Google TV, and we’d like to see Apple follow suit.

 Apple’s own iTunes Movies remains the best way to rent and buy movies for streaming, both in terms of the size of the catalogue and the quality of the streams, but this is now also available (via the Apple TV app) on most other streamers and most recently released smart TVs.

 While the second-gen Apple TV 4K is certainly less gaming-focused than many predicted, Apple is still making a play for the space.
 There are lots of games available via the Apple TV App Store for a one-off purchase, and the Apple Arcade subscription service includes access to over 180 ‘premium’ games for a flat fee of £4.99 ($4.99, AU$7.99).

 Most of those ‘premium’ games are still at the fairly casual end of the overall gaming spectrum, but support for proper game controllers (including those that come with the PS5 and Xbox Series X) makes for a satisfying console-lite experience and graphics are quickly becoming more advanced.
 The extra power of the new Apple TV 4K could also pave the way for fancier games in the future.

 The bread and butter of the Apple TV 4K’s experience is its picture quality and we’re pleased to report that the second-gen model puts in an excellent performance.
 However, the outgoing model was already superb, and the improvements here are slight.

 Playing Blade Runner 2049 in Dolby Vision, there’s marginally more contrast on offer.
 The blackest blacks are just a little bit blacker, and there's a little extra brightness and vibrancy at the other end.
 The combination creates an image with slightly more impact.
 This extra contrast helps reinforce the already crisply defined edges, making for a slightly deeper and more three-dimensional picture.
-But these differences are so slight that you need a top-end TV to notice them.
+But these differences are so slight that you need one of the best TVs to notice them.